thebeansgroup/android-inAppConnect/README.md

 Minimum Android sdk version: 21

-### Gradle
+### Download using Gradle

-We highly recommend that you use our SDK with Gradle, all you need to do is make sure you have jcenter() as one of your app's repositories.
+We highly recommend that you use our SDK with Gradle, all you need to do is make sure you have maven as one of your app's repositories.
-Note: This is still under review and subject to change.
 ```kotlin
 repositories {
     ...